ARCADIANS — Running a 1982 BBC Micro Game on OpenShift

 oc -n kasten-io get actionset arcadians-postgresql-backup -w

-Push the repo to Gitea and create an ArgoCD Application pointing at the k8s/ directory:
+Push the repo to Gitea and create an ArgoCD Application pointing at the k8s/ directory for fully automated GitOps deployment:

 apiVersion: argoproj.io/v1alpha1